openmainframeproject/tac/process/project_stages.md

-*Approved by Open Mainframe Project TSC on 2018-09-05*
+*Approved by Open Mainframe Project TAC on 2018-09-05*

 # Open Mainframe Project Top Level Project Graduation Criteria

 Every Open Mainframe Project (OMP) project has an associated maturity level.
 Proposed OMP projects should state their preferred maturity level.
-When a TSC vote is held on a proposed project entering OMP, votes may either be for the project to enter as an Incubation or Active Stage project, or not to enter at this time.
+When a TAC vote is held on a proposed project entering OMP, votes may either be for the project to enter as an Incubation or Active Stage project, or not to enter at this time.
 A two-thirds supermajority is required for a project to be accepted.
 If there is not a supermajority of votes to enter as a Active Stage project, then any Active Stage votes are recounted as votes to enter as an Incubation Stage project.
 If there is not a supermajority of votes to enter as an Incubation Stage project, the project is rejected.
 This voting process is called fallback voting.

 Projects of all maturities have access to all resources listed at [https://openmainframeproject.org/projects](https://openmainframeproject.org/projects) but if there is contention, more mature projects will generally have priority.